typst/packages/packages/preview/supercharged-dhbw/1.6.0/check-attributes.typ

   if (type(bibliography) != content and bibliography != none) {
     panic("Bibliography is invalid.
 Specify a bibliography in the 'bibliography' attribute of the template.")
   }

+  if (type(supervisor) != dictionary or
+    ("company" not in supervisor or supervisor.company == none or supervisor.company == "") and
+    ("university" not in supervisor or supervisor.university == none or supervisor.university == "")
+  ) {
+    panic("Supervisor(s) is/are invalid.
+Specify a supervisor either for the company and/or the university in the 'supervisor' attribute of the template.")
+  }
 }